 What comes to mind when you think about Switzerland?
 Chocolate, mountains, cheese – right?
 According to statistics, the list should include debt. … What?
 In such a wealthy country?
 Yes, you’ve read that right.
 Despite being a role model when it comes to government debt, the private household debt rate is one of the highest in the world.
 And it keeps rising.

 We’ll give you a minute to glance at your bank statements, then we’ll get started on our deep dive.
 Ready?
 Ok, let’s go.
-This is the first part of our 3-part series of articles, in which we’ll talk about the following difficult subject: what actually is debt, and how is debt dealt with in Switzerland?
+This is the first part of our 3-part series of articles, in which we’ll talk about the difficult subject of household debt in Switzerland.
+But first things first: what actually is debt, and how is debt dealt with in Switzerland?

-What is debt and how does someone find themselves in a debt trap?
+What is debt?
+How does someone find themselves in a debt trap?

 Debt vs. indebtedness vs. overextension